How Jenna Kutcher broke the internet

 Priska, you are worthy of love.
 Not because you're inherently good enough.
 Not because you're currently as fit as your husband.
 You are worthy because God called you worthy, and that will never, ever change.
 Your worth will not fade with time, wrinkles, body fat, cellulite, or when your body type doesn't match societal trends.
 You are worthy, because God called you worthy.

-I challenge you today, to take the words above, look in the mirror -- directly into your own eyes -- and repeat it.
-Insert your name in every sentence.
-Begin valuing yourself for your soul, and with your priorities in line, begin thanking your body for all the things it can do.
+I challenge you today, to speak words of love and worth over yourself.
+Begin valuing yourself for your soul, and with your priorities in line, begin thanking your body for all the things it CAN do.